 and use the time to get some work done.

-HIDING WHAT WE ARE DOING
+HIDING WHAT YOU ARE DOING

-We are trying to work, why do the kids keep
+You are trying to work, why do the kids keep

 trying to get involved?

 Kids of all ages are curious and it is only

 natural that they will want to know what you are